 4. Preheat oven to 350.
 Grease a mini cupcake pan very liberally with butter.
 In a large bowl combine almond flour, baking powder and salt, use a fork to stir together.
 Warm coconut cream/milk and butter in a saucepan over low heat.

-5. Whisk together eggs and coconut palm sugar until frothy.
+5. In a separate large bowl, whisk together eggs and coconut palm sugar.
 Then fold in the dry mixture.

 6. Bring the coconut cream/milk and butter mixture to a boil.
 Add this mixture to the batter and whisk until smooth.
 Now stir in the vanilla.
-Pour batter into a Ziploc back and cut a small hole in the corner.
-Pour batter into the cupcake pan.
-If you are using a mini cupcake pan fill to the top.
-If you are using a standard cupcake pan fill only halfway up.
-Bake for 10-12 minutes for mini cupcakes, and 15 minutes for standard size cupcakes or until a toothpick comes out clean.
+Pour batter into a Ziploc bag, cut a small hole in the corner.
+Transfer batter to prepared pan, filling to the top.
+Bake for 10-12 minutes or until a toothpick comes out clean.
 While you are waiting for the cupcakes to cool, go ahead and make your chocolate ganache.

 7. Using the double boiler method melt together the chocolate, coconut cream/milk and butter.
 Once melted and combined stir in the vanilla.
 Transfer ganache to a Ziploc bag once it’s cool enough, and cut a small hole in the corner tip.

 8. Once your cupcakes are cool, remove two from the pan at a time.
 Squeeze a layer of vanilla cream over the top of one cupcake and then flip the other one upside down and use it to sandwich the two together.
-If you are using a standard cupcake pan, use a serrated knife to cut each cupcake in half and then follow the same instructions above.
 Then pour your chocolate ganache over the top and enjoy!